JayVanSchaick/2D-Noise-Mixer/README.md

 ```

 *Or strung together:

 ```C#
 noiseMixer.NewCombineLayer(new PerlinNoise(seed), ScaleNoise).LayerMask(float MaskAmount).Shift(float ShiftAmount).Scale(float ScaleAmount).Inverse();
 ```
-* The Mixer class itself can be manipulated, which in turn manipulates every value in the mixer.
+* Instead of manipulating the layer, the Mixer class itself can be manipulated, which in turn manipulates every value in the mixer.

 ```C#
 noiseMixer.Inverse();